npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 - Was related to psychedelic rock or "dreams"
 - Sounded cool

-I ultimately settled on this idea from a friend, because `volatile` is a keyword in C programming, and the word itself also represented my emotions at the time.
+I ultimately settled on this idea from a friend, because `volatile` is a keyword in the C programming language, and the word itself also accurately described my emotions at the time.
 The name contains the word "Dream" as well, so it ticked all the boxes.

 ### Album Covers